jzbrooks/awesome-kotlin/README.md

 * [calintat/alps](https://github.com/calintat/alps) - Android library for preferences which includes property delegates and a custom DSL for definining preferences.
 * [costular/kotlin-android-utils](https://github.com/costular/kotlin-android-utils) - Android utilities for easier and faster Kotlin programming.
 * [rakshakhegde/ObservableFlow](https://github.com/rakshakhegde/ObservableFlow) - Functional Constructs for Databinding + Kotlin + RxJava
-* [programmerr47/ganalytics](https://github.com/programmerr47/ganalytics) - A tiny api layer for any analytics in application.
 * [line/clay](https://github.com/line/clay) - Clay is an Android library project that provides image trimming which is originally an UI component of LINE Creators Studio.
 * [WindSekirun/RichUtilsKt](https://github.com/WindSekirun/RichUtilsKt) - Advancement Utils for Android Developer written in Kotlin.
 * [TradeMe/MapMe](https://github.com/TradeMe/MapMe) - A library that brings the adapter pattern and DiffUtil to Google Maps and MapBox.